-How to Cast iPad to TV
+How to Stream from iPad to TV Free — No Apple TV

 CastBrowser works on every modern iPad model, including the iPad Pro (M4), iPad Air (M3), iPad Mini (A17 Pro), and iPad 10th generation.
 It supports both landscape and portrait orientation, so you get a full desktop-class browsing experience on iPad's larger display.